-In this paper, an ensemble model, called UKF-NARX model, consists of Unscented Kalman Filter (UKF) and parallel non-linear autoregressive network with exogenous input is proposed to enhance multi-step-ahead forecasting of chaotic financial data.
-The ensemble model addresses the problem of vanishing gradient [10] experienced in network training by employing the use of bayesian regulation in training of the ensemble model and also the problem of over-fitting [5] by filtering the chaotic data before forecasting.
-The function of UKF is to create a better forecasting model by filtering the chaotic KLCI data because tiny errors in noise form [1] will be amplified hence affecting the forecasting performance of non-linear autoregressive with exogenous input network.
+A novel hybrid model consisting of unscented Kalman filter and non-linear autoregressive network with exogenous input is proposed to enhance multi-step-ahead forecasting of chaotic financial data.
+The hybrid model addresses the problem of vanishing gradient [12] experienced in network training by employing the use of bayesian regulation in training of the hybrid model and also the problem of over-fitting [7] by filtering the chaotic data before forecasting.
+The function of UKF is to create a better forecasting model by filtering the chaotic data because tiny errors in noise form [1] will be amplified hence affecting the forecasting performance of non-linear auto-regressive input network.